 Oil, tomato and wheat.
 Ode to Apulia.

-Ingredients: Peeled Tomato Without Salt, Extra Virgin Olive Oil Peranzana, Senatore Cappelli Wheat Spaghettoni
+Ingredients: Roma peeled Tomato Without Salt, Extra Virgin Olive Oil Peranzana, Senatore Cappelli Wheat Spaghettoni